 If you've not yet given them a go, expect a far creamier consistency than cow’s milk (even full fat), and you can usually choose from sweetened and unsweetened varieties.
 Price per litre is often higher than dairy milk and, perhaps surprisingly, there are big variations between products.
-We tried 21 nut milks to help you find the right one for you.

 Rude Health almond drink

 This drink has a rich almond taste with distinct hints of marzipan.
 It has a good consistency, heats up well and tastes really good on cereal and oats.
 We also made a delicious spiced chai tea with it.
 Instead of any additives, the product is naturally thickened with rice and it's 100% organic, too.

 Best for taking it back to basics

 With an extremely short ingredient list of almonds, water and salt, we loved the no-nonsense almond flavour of this milk alternative and its smooth consistency.
 Worth splashing out on occasionally – it’s another excellent all-rounder, and one of our favourite products to drink straight from the fridge.